UDOOboard/Neo-Docs/docs/02_Getting_Started/00_Very_First_Start.md

 <img src="../img/neo_microsd1.png">

-Then select how to power up the board via a USB to Micro USB cable or a power adapter.
+Then select how to power up the board via a USB to Micro USB cable or via a power adapter.

 #### - Power Up using a USB to Micro USB cable